Tommy Lee Continues Family Feud On Social Media, Alleges He Spent $130K On Son Brandon’s Rehab

 Instead of calling a ceasefire in commemoration of Father’s Day, both Tommy Lee and his estranged son, Brandon Thomas Lee, continued throwing potshots at each other on social media over the weekend.
-With days having passed since their last exchange, it would appear that the feud is still far from over, as the former Motley Crue drummer took to Twitter on Monday evening to list some of the things he had spent on his son or because of his alleged actions, including what he claims was an expensive stint in rehab.
+With days having passed since their last exchange, it would appear that the feud is still far from over as the former Motley Crue drummer took to Twitter on Monday evening to list some of the things he had spent on his son or because of his alleged actions, including what he claims was an expensive stint in rehab.

 The latest chapter in the Tommy Lee vs. Brandon Lee family feud was documented Tuesday in a report from TMZ, which cited a tweet from the controversial rocker, where he parodied the famous MasterCard advertisement in enumerating some of his recent expenses and referring to Brandon’s response to his Father’s Day post on social media.
 Tommy also referenced the highly publicized father-and-son altercation from earlier this year, which reportedly resulted in Brandon knocking his father out cold.